 DBS strives to develop a diversified funding base with access to funding sources across retail and wholesale channels.
-The Group's core deposit franchise remains its main source of funds, forming a stable base of funding.
-This is complemented by wholesale funding, including the issuances of commercial papers, negotiable certificates of deposits, medium term notes and covered bonds.
-For more information on the Group's funding strategy, please refer to Section 7 of the Risk Management disclosures in the Group's annual report for the year ended 31 December 2015.
+DBS' funding strategy is anchored on strengthening the core deposit franchise as the foundation of the Group's long-term funding source.
+Within wholesale funding, senior medium term notes were gradually replaced with covered bonds which are more cost effective.
+For more information on the Group's funding strategy, please refer to Section 7 of the Risk Management disclosures in the Group's annual report for the year ended 31 December 2016.